CycodeLabs/raven/docs/issue_injections/README.md

 ## Detections

-### Issue + Run Command Injection
+### Issue + Command Injection
-This detection identifies workflows triggered by events like issue comments, issues, or pull request targets that depend on specific GitHub event-related data.
+This detection identifies workflows triggered by events like issue comments, issues that depend on specific GitHub issue-related data.
 ``` cypher
 MATCH (w:Workflow)-[*]->(d:StepCodeDependency)
 WHERE